Buy-to-Let Watch Episode 10 | Connect Network

 These potential adjustments might impact the guidance we provide to clients seeking to lease their properties on a short-term basis.

-The government’s outlined reforms stem from its overarching objective to strike a harmonious balance between the economic advantages of short-term rentals and tourism while simultaneously addressing the crucial requirement for affordable housing within local communities.
+The government’s outlined reforms stem from its overarching objective to strike a harmonious balance between the economic advantages of short-term rentals and tourism while addressing the crucial requirement for affordable housing within local communities.

 In light of these proposed changes, we must reassess and adapt our advice to align with the evolving regulatory landscape, ensuring our clients are well informed about the potential impacts on their short-term rental endeavours.
 Buy-to-Let Watch Episode 10 will take a long view of short-term let.